 We’re a private practice and we strive to deliver premium counseling services.
 Your privacy is our primary concern.

-You don’t need “a reason” to schedule.
+As you’re exploring the site, please keep in mind, you don’t need “a reason” to schedule.
 If you believe you would benefit from talking to another adult, privately and confidentially, about what’s happening in your life, that’s enough.

 UNDERSTANDING RELATIONAL TRAUMA & ANXIETY